bigfix/developer.bigfix.com/site/pages/other/explorer-api/session_relevance.md

 title: Session Relevance
 ---

-This REST API allows you, as BigFix Operator, to evaluate the session relevance using the BigFix Explorer, a BigFix Platform component introduced in 11.0.2.
+This REST API allows you, as BigFix Operator, to evaluate the Session Relevance using the BigFix Explorer, a BigFix Platform component introduced in 11.0.2.
 The BigFix Operator will send a JSON to the REST API "/api/relevance" of the BigFix Explorer to evaluate the Session Relevance.
 The BigFix Operator can also specify, in the same JSON, the keys to be used to populate the result of the Session Relevance evaluation.
 This API only supports JSON format.
 XML format is not supported.
 If you need to use the XML format, you can use the Server API named query.